 “Lizzie, come sit.”

 I look behind me a moment later and see my mother seated on the couch.
 As much as I would like to decline and head up to my room, I still feel guilty about my yelling at her last night.

 “Please Lizzie,” she says again, and with another sigh, I walk over and take a seat.

 We both sit on the couch in silence, just staring across the room.
 I can hear the seconds ticking away on the kitchen clock.
 Still, I focus my gaze on the burning flames and let my mind wonder.
-I hadn’t heard from Michael.
+I had not heard from Michael.
 He had said that he would call me, but he hadn’t.
-A whole day had past and another was about to, and I hadn’t heard from him.
+A whole day had past and another was about to, and I had not heard from him.
 Could he be upset with me?
 About what he had said to me back at campus, and how I hadn’t answered back?